jimeh/common-flow/common-flow.md

 of [GitHub Flow](https://guides.github.com/introduction/flow/), while taking into account how a lot of open source projects use git.

-Branch types:
+Terminology:

-- Master Branch - Should always be deployable / usable, is considered "bleeding edge", and must be named `master`.
+- Master Branch - Should always be deployable/usable, is considered bleeding edge, and must be named `master`.
-- Change Branches - Any branch that introduces changes (new feature, bug fix, etc), should be created off of `master`, and must have a descriptive name.
+- Change Branches - Any branch that introduces changes (new feature, bug fix, etc), should be created off of the master branch, and must have a descriptive name.
 - Maintenance Branches - Used to maintain old versions, and should follow a `stable-X.Y` naming pattern, where `X` is MAJOR version and `Y` is MINOR version.

-Rules:
+- Pull Request - A means of requesting that a change branch is merged in to the master branch, allowing others to review, discuss and approve the changes.
+- Release - Consists of a version bump commit directly on the master branch, and a git tag named according to the new version number placed on said commit.

+Requirements overview:

-- The `master` branch should always be deployable / usable, while considered to be "bleeding edge".
+- The "master" branch should always be deployable/usable, while also considered to be bleeding edge.
-- New work must be done on a descriptively named change branch created off of `master`.
+- New work must be done on a descriptively named change branch created off of the master branch.
 - Commit to the change branch locally, and regularly push your work to the same named branch on the remote server.
 - When you need feedback, help, or think the branch is ready for merging, open a pull request.
-- After someone else has reviewed and signed off on the change, you can merge it in to `master`.
+- After someone else has reviewed and signed off on the change, you can merge it in to the master branch.
-- New releases are created by committing a version bump commit directly to `master`, and then tagging that commit with the version.
+- New releases are created by committing a version bump commit directly to the master branch, and then tagging that commit with the version.
-- Maintenance branches are updated by manually merging and/or backporting relevant change branches in to them.
+- Maintenance branches are updated by manually merging and/or back-porting relevant change branches in to them.

 Git Common-Flow Specification (Common-Flow)